The Final Twist in Netflix's 'Behind Her Eyes' Is Absolutely Bananas

 So you've finished Behind Her Eyes—the only Netflix show in which a sociopath bamboozles not one but two different women into astral-projecting out of their own bodies and into the doomed one he'd just vacated so that he could commandeer theirs, murder them, and steal the clueless, hunky man they all love—and you have questions.
 You're not alone.

 If you're like me, you've thought of little else but the Behind Her Eyes ending since watching the final scenes and the diabolical, heartbreaking, and absolutely ludicrous twist that will literally haunt your dreams forever.
-But what exactly happens at the end?
+But what exactly happens at the end of the Netflix limited series' wild finale?
 How could a show that starts off as a simple love-triangle drama suddenly morph into something so brain-bendingly WTF?
 Let's try to work it all out here, and remember: I will never attempt to switch bodies with you using astral projection or any other means.

 Wait, does that really happen?It sure does!
-Rob (Robert Aramayo, aka young Ned Stark on Game of Thrones), as Adele (Eve Hewson, aka Bono's daughter), absolutely harnesses his superior astral-projection skills and god-tier deviousness to dupe the tragically foolhardy Louise (Simona Brown) into making a series of stunningly bad choices.
+Rob (Robert Aramayo, aka young Ned Stark on Game of Thrones), as Adele (Eve Hewson, aka Bono's daughter), absolutely harnesses his superior astral-projection skills and god-tier deviousness to dupe the tragically foolhardy Louise (Simona Brown) into making a series of stunningly bad choices that leads to her demise.

 Back up.
-How does Rob know how to do this?After Louise, now inside Adele, is injected with a killer dose of heroin by Rob, now inside Louise, a long-awaited flashback scene finally reveals the brain-addling truth: For roughly a decade, Rob had been secretly occupying the body of Adele and creepily peering out at the world from behind her eyes.
-His consciousness has been in there ever since he tricked the real Adele into a body-swapping experiment with him, during which he executed a premediated plan to murder her via a heroin overdose.
+How does Rob know how to do this?After Louise, now inside Adele, is injected with a killer dose of heroin by the entity that's taken over Louise's body, who we assume is Adele but actually turns out to be Rob, a long-awaited flashback scene finally reveals the brain-addling truth: For roughly a decade, Rob had been secretly occupying the body of Adele and creepily peering out at the world from behind her eyes.
+His consciousness has been in there ever since he tricked the real Adele into taking part in a "fun" body-swapping experiment with him, during which he executed a premeditated plan to murder her via a heroin overdose.
 After Adele's conscious self watched in horror from behind his eyes as the friend occupying her own body betrayed her, Rob, as Adele, chucked his former body into a stupidly deep well on the Scottish estate he just inherited supernaturally.
 Rob did all of that out of envy for Adele's "perfect" life, and to make the unwitting David (Tom Bateman) his.
 Witness the deranged power of homicidal astral-projection!

 OK, so back to the Louise thing.
 What was her first bad decision?Some would say that it was hooking up with her married boss in the first place.
 Others would say it was simultaneously befriending said boss's unsettingly needy wife on the sly.
 Others still might say it was any of the times she didn't tell her oppressively nosy coworker Sue to mind her own business.
 I'm going to give Louise five episodes' benefit of the doubt here, though, and say that her first truly poor decision happens when she confronts Adele over the phone about all of the mind games.